Published at: 2025-10-31

 picture coming soon:

-> Use case: Engineers forget to check out after leaving a site.
+Use Case: Engineers forget to check out after a service day.

-• Enable multiple check-ins for unfinished workflows, allowing interim check-outs.
+• Enable multiple clock-ins per workflow to allow interim check-outs.

-• Missing Check-outs: Unchecked-out records are marked as “Missing” at 23:59 and can be retroactively completed.
+• Missing Check-out: Unchecked records are marked as “Missing” at 23:59 and can be retroactively completed.

 picture coming soon: